Young adults / college students

 The term adulting is often used to express millennials’ struggle with the transition from childhood to adulthood.
 It is defined by Urban Dictionary as carrying “out one or more of the duties and responsibilities expected of fully developed individuals.” “adulting”, Urban Dictionary.com*

 My clients in the 18-30 year age bracket tell me that they feel ill-prepared, hesitant and anxious about becoming an adult.
 They tell me that they feel caught between childhood and adulthood.
 They can vote, join the armed forces, move out, go to “real” jail, but feel that they are not ready to enter the “real” world.
 They struggle with making decisions, fearing that they will make the “wrong” choice.
-Many cringe at the idea of a 40 hour a week, a stress-laden desk job and want to believe that they can be financially independent with a part time job in retail.
+Many cringe at the idea of a 40 hour a week, a stress-laden desk job, but crave financial, emotional and physical independence.

 Most feel a tremendous amount of pressure to know exactly what they want to do with their lives, anguish over what to study in college and question if they should go to college at all.
 They feel this overwhelming sense of dread and failure when they believe that they don’t meet their own, their parents’ or what they believe to be society’s expectations for them.
 For some, this pressure has been present since early childhood, for others, it started in middle school or the beginning of high school.
 So many tell me that they have become so used to feeling worried, they didn’t realize that there was any other way of feeling.

 The world you are growing up in is dramatically different from that of your parents and grandparents.
-Expectations have changed, the role of parents in your life has changed, and how you eat, sleep, communicate and play has changed.
+Expectations have changed, the role of parents in your life has changed, and the way you interact with the world is dramatically different.